 Diet significantly impacts your health, and you’ll be surprised that your eating may have an effect on your ears, too.
 Food allergies often trigger itchy ears.
 You could be allergic to any particular food.
 However, the typical foods likely to trigger allergies include soy, fish, nuts, shellfish, and fish.

-You should also ensure that your diet has foods high in omega-3 fatty acids, as this nutrient significantly reduces ear problems.
+You should also ensure that your diet has foods high in omega-3 fatty acids, as this nutrient significantly reduces ear difficulties.
 It also contributes to proper hearing.
 Foods high in omega-3 fatty acids include fish, nuts, seeds like chia, walnuts, and flaxseed, and oils such as soybean, canola, and flaxseed.

 3. Drink Sufficient Water